Forside DH-Debate

 2. The Knytlings came from Viking Area in England

-The most reliable report on Gorm's ancestors is Adam of Bremen; he had it directly from the Danish king Sven Estridsen that one must believe knew his ancestors.
-He wrote: "The Dane king, whom we must long remember, and who remembered all the barbarians' deeds, just as if they were written down" - "Something has the famous Dane king lectured for us when I asked him about it.
-After Olaph, he said, the Sveones' prince, who reigned in Denmark with his sons, Sigerich was put in his place, and when he had reigned for a short time, Hardegon, Suein's son, came from Northmannia and deprived him of the kingdom."
+The most reliable account of Gorm's ancestors is that of Adam of Bremen; he had it directly from king Sven Estridsen, who, one must believe, knew his ancestors.
+He wrote: "The Danish king, whom we must long remember, and who remembered all the exploits of the barbarians, right as if they were written down" - "Something the famous Danish king lectured us, when I asked him about it.
+After Olaph, he said, the prince of the Sveons, who reigned in Denmark with his sons, Sigerich was put in his place.
+And when he had reigned a short time, Hardegon, Suein's son, came from Northmannia and robbed him of the kingdom."
 This happened in 917 or 918.
-As the Knytlings often later used the name Sven, we must assume that this Sven was the ancestor of the Knytlings.
+Since the Knytlings often later use the name Sven, we must assume that this Sven from Northmannia was the ancestor of the Knytlings.

 The Vale of York Viking Hoard was found in 2007 by David and Andrew Whelan near the town of Harrogate in North Yorkshire.
 It comes precisely from the 900's.
 The treasure contains 617 silver coins and 65 other things.
 The coins are from Sarmakand in modern Uzbekistan, North Africa, Afghanistan, Russia, Ireland, Scandinavia and Western Europe.
 Photo JMiall Wikipedia.